Azure/c-util/devdoc/tqueue_requirements.md

 - **SRS_TQUEUE_01_020: [** `TQUEUE_PUSH(T)` shall set the state to `USED` by using `interlocked_exchange`. **]**

-`TQUEUE_PUSH(T)` shall release the lock used to guard the growing of the queue in shared mode.
+`TQUEUE_PUSH(T)` shall release in shared mode the lock used to guard the growing of the queue.

 - **SRS_TQUEUE_01_021: [** `TQUEUE_PUSH(T)` shall succeed and return `TQUEUE_PUSH_OK`. **]**